Gwenbleidd32/Manual-k8-logging-solution/README.md

 In the following sections, I will walk through the process of configuring custom logs tailored to specific kubectl API resources.
 By designing and implementing a structured logging strategy, we can capture various types of API requests, responses, and resource metadata—allowing for improved monitoring, security analysis, and vulnerability detection.

-However do note this solution is not necessary when using clusters provisioned in managed Kubernetes environments.
+However; do note this solution is not necessary when using clusters provisioned in managed Kubernetes environments.
 Each major cloud provider has custom solutions for native logging

 For a free, easy-to-use lab environment to test this configuration, you can follow the link below to access Kubernetes playgrounds that simulate manually provisioned clusters, similar to those used in official Kubernetes certification exams:
 - https://killercoda.com/playgrounds